Breckie/BIOL-653-McCollum-Breck/README.md

 If you want to make a line that looks a bit like a page break that can be used to separate ideas more drastically than a new paragraph,

-Type three asterisks in a row all by themselves like
+Type three asterisks in a row all by themselves like...

 asterisk asterisk asterisk
 to get this: